Asked By: Albert Torres Date: created: Mar 08 2023

 6. Pope

-You might be interested: When Did The Catholic Church Start Praying To Mary?
+You might be interested: How Did The Catholic Church Respond To The Scientific Revolution?

 What is the hierarchical structure of the Catholic Church